The Bondi to Bronte Walk (Highlights and Map)

 Bronte Park

-Don’t forget to also check out Bronte’s famous rock pool, located at the south end of the beach.
-It’s a very popular spot with the locals, and for good reason!
+Be sure to check out Bronte’s famous rock pool at the southern end of the beach.
+It’s a favourite among locals—and for good reason!

 If you’d like to continue hiking after arriving in Bronte, you can keep following the walking trail to Coogee Beach, past Clovelly Beach and Gordons Bay.